Air Compressors

 Noncooled Compressor Cylinders

-Compressor cylinders on a reciprocating compressor that run at low compression ratios and undergo little temperature change.
-These are used mainly in oil and gas field applications.
+Reciprocating compressor cylinders that operate at low compression ratios with minimal temperature change, often used in oil and gas applications.

 Pressure Inlet

-The total pressure (static plus velocity) at the inlet flange of the compressor.
+The total pressure (static plus velocity) at the compressor’s inlet flange.

 Pressure Rise